mollybeach/praxos/README.md

 ## Overview

-Praxos is a vault-generation engine that turns regulated financial products (RWAs) issued by institutions on Rayls private nodes into AI-assembled ERC-4626 vaults.
+Praxos is a complete system for tokenizing Real-World Assets (RWAs), managing them in yield-bearing vaults, and providing personalized vault suggestions to users via an AI agent.

-Each institution (Bank A, Bank B, Bank C, etc.) operates a private Rayls node and issues ERC-3643-compliant RWA tokens (bonds, real-estate funds, startup funds, etc.).
-Praxos analyzes these RWAs, simulates risk profiles, and passes the results into an AI allocation engine that constructs ERC-4626 vault strategies.
+The system flow: Financial institutions (Bank A, B, C, etc.) issue financial products (bonds, real-estate funds, startup funds) on private Rayls nodes.
+These products are tokenized into ERC-3643 compliant tokens via a Tokenization Engine.
+The Praxos AI Engine then analyzes these tokenized RWAs, performs risk analysis and allocation optimization, and creates diversified ERC-4626 yield-bearing vaults.
+Finally, the Praxos AI Agent provides personalized vault suggestions to users based on their timeframe, risk tolerance, and investment amount.

 These vaults act like "honey cells" in a honeycomb — modular financial building blocks that users can choose from depending on risk, duration, and diversification.